Codeception/Codeception/docs/07-AdvancedUsage.md

 ```

-Depends applies to the `Cest` and `Codeception\Test\Unit` formats.
+`@depends` applies to the `Cest` and `Codeception\Test\Unit` formats.
 Dependencies can be set across different classes.
 To specify a dependent test from another file you should provide a *test signature*.
 Normally, the test signature matches the `className:methodName` format.
-But to get the exact test signature just run test with `--steps` option to see it:
+But to get the exact test signature just run the test with the `--steps` option to see it:

 ```
 Signature: ModeratorCest:login`
 ```

-Codeception reorders tests so dependent tests always will executed after the tests they rely on.
+Codeception reorders tests so dependent tests will always be executed before the tests that rely on them.

 ## Interactive Console